mcglasp/ms4-big-idea-books/testing.md

 <img src="readme-assets/all_items.png" alt="Show all items" width="30%">

-Add to basket buttons, with a quantity input, are available on each item that is dispayed on the main items page.
+Add to basket buttons, with a quantity input, are available on each item that is displayed on the main items page.

 #### **2. "As a customer I want to be able read about the products in detail so I can   find out the price, author, subject and suggested age recommendation and read the description."**

 <img src="readme-assets/item_detail.png" alt="Read item detail" width="30%">